 The company is investigating the breeding of various species of butterflies and beetles, complying with the regulations of environmental entities.
-Zoonatura is in the municipality of Otanche (Boyacá), working with 25 low income families from the community, who have found an alternative source of income from growing illicit crops in a vulnerable rural area.
-The company is contributing to the environmental quality and social welfare of the community.
+Zoonatura is in the municipality of Otanche (Boyacá) and works with 25 low income families from the community who have found an alternative source of income from growing illicit crops in a vulnerable rural area.
+By doing so, the company is contributing to the environmental quality and social welfare of the community.

-Zoonatura has a marketing license in Bogotá, for more than 450 species of butterflies and other insects, a license granted by the District Secretary of the Environment, for 10 years we have been exporting dried butterflies to several countries in Europe, China, Taiwan, Iran and the United States
+Zoonatura has a marketing license in Bogotá for more than 450 species of butterflies and other insects.
+This license, granted by the District Secretary of the Environment, has allowed Zoonatura to export dried butterflies to several countries in Europe, China, Taiwan, Iran and the United States for over ten years.

 In Bogotá, the paintings are made with wooden frames from a handmade process, since the manipulation of the dissected butterflies and insects requires a delicate manual treatment to prevent them from splitting.
 They are then arranged in the double glass or acrylic paintings with a layout that requires aesthetic and manual skills.